heyandrelima/portfolioslackclone/README.md

 It can be run locally with `yarn start`

 The idea was to create a new portfolio website by mimicking Slack's UI and presenting all info as Slack messages in the different channels.

-## COMPONENTS TO CREATE:
-- Message form
-- Channel top bar (with label and participants)
-- Channel details
-- Add icons/buttons to message component